eafarris/euikit/getting-started.md

 </div>
 </x-app>

-Your welcome.blade.php is based on your components/app.blade.php, which is in turn based on EUIKit's layouts.app component.
+Your welcome.blade.php is based on your components/app.blade.php, which is in turn based on x-euikit::'s layouts.app component.